 \section{Examples of intelligent systems}

-This section presents illustrative examples of real-world intelligent systems using the characterization presented in this paper.
-In order to provide a global view, Figure \ref{fig:taxonomy_systems} shows diverse intelligent systems organized in a hierarchy of categories.
-This hierarchy is not intended to be accurate and exhaustive but illustrative of the kind of existing systems.
+This section describes examples of intelligent systems that illustrate the functional characterization presented in this paper.
+Figure \ref{fig:taxonomy_systems} shows diverse types of intelligent systems organized in a hierarchy of categories (this hierarchy is not intended to be accurate and exhaustive but illustrative of the kind of existing systems).
 The following sections describe in more detail some of these categories.